DeveloperHHT/Defect-Detection-using-Deep-Learning/README.md

 ![Figure_3](https://user-images.githubusercontent.com/73137439/190095265-be39b46a-2d65-4f5c-b06a-97209c107f0b.png)

-### As we can see this is not a healthy and stable curve.
+### -As we can see this is not a healthy and stable curve.
 I am going to explain why we get a graph like this at the end.

-### A healthy curve should act like this(Just an example): Decreasing loss and increasing accuracy
+### -A healthy curve should act like this(Just an example): Decreasing loss and increasing accuracy

 ![PlotAccuracyDuringTrainingExample_01](https://user-images.githubusercontent.com/73137439/190105785-51e2520a-d7d5-4def-8db6-ca6b31684d8c.png)